SAT: Dynamic Spatial Aptitude Training for Multimodal Language Models: Introduction

-We use LLaVA-1.5-13B~\cite{liu2024visual}, a widely adopted open-source MLM, as our base model for evaluations.
-To test static spatial reasoning, we use three contemporary real image benchmarks: CV-Bench~\cite{tong2024cambrian1fullyopenvisioncentric}, BLINK~\cite{fu2024blink}, and Visual Spatial Relations (VSR) dataset~\cite{liu2023visualspatialreasoning}.
-Since no real dataset exists for dynamic spatial reasoning, we use \task{} test set.
+We use two widely adopted open-source MLMs, an image-based LLaVA-1.5-13B and a video-based LLaVA-Video-7B, as our base models for evaluations.
+To test static spatial reasoning, we use four contemporary real image benchmarks: CV-Bench~\citep{tong2024cambrian1fullyopenvisioncentric}, BLINK~\citep{fu2024blink}, Visual Spatial Relations (VSR) dataset~\citep{liu2023visualspatialreasoning}, and GQA-Spatial~\citep{hudson2019gqanewdatasetrealworld}.
+In addition, we test the effect of \task{} on spatial reasoning on videos using the recent VSI-Bench~\citep{yang2024thinking} benchmark and MME-RealWorld~\citep{zhang2024mme}, which include out-of-domain outdoor videos in realistic self-driving scenarios.
+Since no dataset exists for dynamic spatial reasoning on images (predicting action causality on images), we construct a difficult \task{} test set on real images.

-First, our results find that both open and closed MLMs struggle to reason spatially, performing near random chance on our dynamic spatial QAs, including MLMs that perform well on static QAs.
-We find that instruction tuning data in our \task{} dataset improves spatial performance on both our dynamic \task{} test set as well as real image spatial benchmarks- notably, by $23\%$ on CVBench \citep{tong2024cambrian1fullyopenvisioncentric}, $8\%$ on harder relationships on BLINK \citep{fu2024blink}, and $18\%$ on Visual Spatial Relations (VSR) \cite{liu2023visualspatialreasoning}, without using any training data from these sources.
-Interestingly, the synergy of dynamic tasks added to static spatial reasoning tasks improves performance over tuning with static QAs alone, especially on test sets requiring 3D estimation.
-Notably, our instruction tuning makes a 13B parameter LLaVA model match or outperform some large closed-source models~\cite{achiam2023gpt, team2023gemini} on zero-shot performance on CVBench \cite{tong2024cambrian1fullyopenvisioncentric} and BLINK \cite{fu2024blink}.
+Challenging conventional wisdom about sim-to-real transfer in model training, we find simulations to be surprisingly effective at imparting spatial intelligence to MLMs.
+Our simulated \task{} training improves the baseline LLaVA-13B model by $11\%$ and LLaVA-video-7B by $8\%$ (absolute) on average on a wide range of spatial benchmarks, including our challenging dynamic test set---even outperforming some larger closed-source and spatially-tuned models~\citep{achiam2023gpt, team2023gemini}.
+Interestingly, \task{} also improves spatial reasoning on long videos~\citep{yang2024thinking}---especially in route planning by $4\%$, showing promise for aiding embodied applications.
+However, while simple static relationships in existing datasets are easy to improve, our best model performs at $62\%$ on our \task{} dynamic questions (random chance is $50\%$)---hence, leaving considerable room for improvement.

-Adjacent to concurrent work that finds spatial cognition to not emerge in frontier models~\cite{ramakrishnan2024doesspatialcognitionemerge} trained on disembodied web data, our work shows promise that training with data generated using embodied movements and interactions in photo-realistic simulators can indeed help instill spatial intelligence in MLMs.
+Our work shows promise that training with data generated using embodied movements and interactions in simulators can indeed help instill spatial intelligence in MLMs.